-The protests have forced all of us throughout the healthcare continuum to acknowledge and address the urgent need to eliminate the barriers to access preventing so many people of color from receiving the healthcare they need – physical health care and care for mental health
+The protests have forced all of us throughout the healthcare continuum to acknowledge and address the urgent need to eliminate the barriers to access preventing so many people of color from receiving the healthcare they need – physical health care and care for mental health and addictions.

 In response, we’ve already had numerous conversations and launched or joined efforts at the National Council to determine how we can help organizations improve health equity.

 The protests also shed light on a problem in healthcare that hasn’t received enough attention.
 Not only must we eliminate barriers for those receiving care, we must also eliminate barriers for those who want to provide care.